ianzone/lambda-nestify/README.md

 # Get start

 ```
+mv .env.example .env
 pnpm i -g @antfu/ni @nestjs/cli
 ni
 nr dev
 ```

-dev server port can be changed in vite.config.ts

-serverless-offline port can be changed in serverless.ts
+port can be changed in .env

 see package.json for more scripts